tfpauly/privacy-proxy/draft-private-access-tokens.md

 {{?I-D.ietf-privacypass-protocol}}; see {{privacy-pass}} for more discussion.
 This may be desirable for a redemption flow that is limited to specific issuers and mediators, but should be avoided where hiding origins from the mediator is desirable.

+A mediator and origin can collude to reveal the client identity through timestamp correlation.
+The timing of a request to an origin and subsiquent token issuance to a mediator can reveal the client identity (as known to the mediator) to the origin, especially if repeated over multiple accesses.

 # Deployment Considerations {#deploy}